cchaiyatad/mime_sniff/README.md

 # MimeSniff

-A MIME Type detection by magic number for Elixir.
+A MIME Type detection by magic number in Elixir.

 MimeSniff implements the [MIME Sniffing Standard](https://mimesniff.spec.whatwg.org) which detect MIME Type from few bytes sequence at the beginning of a file or binary input.
 This work is faster than calling `System.cmd("file", ["--mime-type", file_path]` by about 50 times (see [benchmark](#benchmark)).